Friday, 8 January 2021

-The Devinuwara slab inscription of King Vijayabahu VI is presently on the display at the Inscription Gallery of Colombo National Museum, Sri Lanka.
+The Devinuwara slab inscription of King Vijayabahu VI is presently on display at the Inscription Gallery of Colombo National Museum, Sri Lanka.

 The slab